whatwedo/CrudBundle/docs/ajax.md

     }
 ```

-choose which property to listen on
+Choose which property to listen on:
 ```
     public function addAjaxOnChangeListener()
     {